Exercise increased caution in the Republic of the Congo due to COVID-19 and crime.

 Country Summary: While not common, violent crime, such as armed robbery and assault, remains a concern throughout the Republic of the Congo.

 The U.S. government has limited ability to provide emergency services to U.S. citizens outside Brazzaville.
-U.S. government employees must obtain special authorization to travel to the Pool Region because of ongoing violence.
-They must also obtain special permission to travel to Pointe Noire’s beaches due to crime.
+U.S. government employees must use two vehicles to travel to the Pool region.
+They are also restricted to beaches adjacent to their hotels in Pointe Noire due to crime.

 Read the country information page.